aryeelab/bisulfite-seq-tools/README.md

 You can observe the status of the job by going to *Monitor* tab

 ## Aggregation and Quality Control Analysis
-After the alignment anf methylation calling each sample will have their methylation information and metadata stored in RData format
+After the alignment and methylation calling each sample will have their methylation information and metadata stored in HDF5 format
 In order to aggregate all of them and obtain the quality control report
 1) Choose *aggregate_bismark_output* method configuration
 2) Choose the right BSGenome package in the *BSGenome_package* option and choose the location of the tar.gz file in *BSGenome_tagz* option